Have you been thinking about renovating your home?

 Maybe you have been in the same home loan for a while and are wondering whether there is a better, more competitively priced product on the market for your needs?

 Whatever your situation, you may find that refinancing can help you achieve your goals.

 By refinancing, you may be able to secure a sharper rate and thus lower your regular mortgage repayments.
-In addition, you may be able to consolidate some of your other debts into your mortgage or unlock equity and finally start those long-planned renovations.
+In addition, you may be able to consolidate some of your other debts into your mortgage or Unlocking equity to invest and finally start those long-planned renovations.

 But while there are many perks associated with refinancing, there is also a lot to consider before heading down this path, including:

 Sometimes, even when you refinance into a sharper rate, you don't end up saving money.
 Why?
 Well, the simple fact is refinancing isn't a free process.
 In fact, there is often a raft of fees and charges associated with refinancing.
 As such, it is critical you understand the costs and work out whether the charges outweigh the financial benefits.
 When refinancing, it's important to factor in all possible costs such as application fees, mortgage registration fees, Lenders Mortgage Insurance and even break costs.
 Break costs are often incurred when you try to break out of a fixed rate term early.
 Your local broker can help you understand what the various fees and charges associated with refinancing will be so that you can decide whether this is the right path for you.